cropgeeks/gridscore-next-client/docs/settings.md

 Visual settings affect the way in which data is displayed on the user interface.
 You can adjust these settings here if you have a preference that differs from the default.

 - **Trait colors**: GridScore uses colors to represent traits within the main data view as well as in any other location across the user interface.
 These colors have been chosen to be strike the balance between being colorblind-safe and visually appealing.
 Depending on your personal preference or visual needs, you can adjust these colors here by removing any colors you don't like and replacing them with any other colors.
+- **Highlight controls**: Decide whether plots marked as controls/checks should be highlighted in charts and the main data input display.
 - **Show marker indicators**: Marker indicators can be used to aid navigation within the trial.
 They will be displayed in a repeating pattern across both dimensions of the trial.
 Their position can be set during trial setup or adjusted later on.
 This setting determines whether they will be displayed on top of the main data display or hidden completely.
+- **Show full trait description**: Decide whether or not the full trait description should be displayed in the data input window.
+If disabled, only a single line of the description will be shown to make more space for the actual data input.
+- **Counter buttons**: In cases where whole number traits are used as counters (e.g. flower count, plant count etc) the `+` and `-` buttons to the right and left of the input field can be changed in size to make them much easier to use.
+If enabled, the buttons will be increased in size and, on devices that support it, a slight vibration feedback is used to provide tactile feedback.
 - **Minimum cell/plot width**: GridScore will try and fit as much data and as many plots as possible onto the main data view.
 This may result in the trial circles being wrapped multiple times to make more use of the horizontal space on screen.
 If you wish to ensure that at least a certain number of trait circles is displayed per row then adjust this setting.
 The more circles you choose the wider each cell/plot will become.
+- **Data point shape**: The shape of the data points on the main data display can be switched between circles and squares.
+- **Data point size**: The size of the data points in the main data display can be adjusted.
+Smaller data points allow for more data to be visible at once while larger data points make it easier to identify which data has been collected and which still needs to be collected.
+- **Data point density**: Similar to the data point size, the density of the data points on the main data display can be adjusted to change how much data (plots) are visible at once.
+- **Main display mode**: The main data display can be displayed using two different technologies.
+Both have their pros and cons.
+By default, for smaller trials, HTML elements will be used for better compatibility, while larger trials will use a Canvas element for better performance.
+This setting can be switched to the canvas if required as this is the way data was displayed originally in GridScore.

 ## Sharing settings